 Occasionally it is desirable to compute the inverse of a deformation field.
-For example, if a deformation has been defined that warps brain A to match brain B, it may be useful to have the inverse of this deformation in order to warp brain B to match brain A. This section describes how to do this for three dimensional transformations.
+This section describes how to do this for three dimensional transformations.
 The registration method estimates a deformation field that describes a mapping from points in the template volume to those in the source volume.
 Each point within the template maps to exactly one point within the source image, and every point within the source maps to a point in the template.
 For this reason, a unique inverse of the spatial transformation exists.
 To invert the deformation field, it is necessary to find the mapping from the voxels in the source image to their equivalent locations in the template.

 The template volume is covered by a large number of contiguous tetrahedra.
 Within each tetrahedron, the mapping between the images is described by an affine transformation.
 Inverting the transformation involves sequentially scanning through all the deformed tetrahedra to find any voxels of the source image that lie inside.
 The vertices of each tetrahedron are projected onto the space of the source volume, and so form an irregular tetrahedron within that volume.
-All voxels within the source image (over which the deformation field is defined) should fall into one of these tetrahedra.
-Once the voxels within a tetrahedron are identified, the mapping to the template image is achieved simply by multiplying the co-ordinates of the voxels in the source image by the inverse of the affine matrix \mathbf{M} for the tetrahedron (from Section 4.2.4).
+All voxels